caas-team/GoKubeDownscaler/README.md

 CLI: downtime="Mon-Fri 20:00-08:00 PST"
 ENV: (no env vars)
 --- Process:
-Exclution not set on any layer (...)
+Exclusion not set on any layer (...)
 Forced scaling found on namespace layer, forcing downscale (...)
 --- Result:
 Workload will be forced into a down-scaled state